 Applied Plant Research

-If you have a passion for plants and a curious mind, this minor will expand your plant knowledge and teach you how to use your knowledge in applied research.
+If you have a passion for plants and a inquisitive mind, this minor will expand your plant knowledge and teach you how to use your knowledge in applied research.

 As one of the leading countries in plant production, the Netherlands is a popular base for many head offices of global seed companies.
 In this minor, you will conduct a real-life research project with a small team of students, commissioned by a plant breeding, plant production or plant health company.
 Statistics and trial design classes will support you in your experiments.

 You will take classes in Plant Physiology & Photosynthesis, Plant Breeding, Plant & Soil Health, Statistics and Experimental design, among others.
 The curriculum includes several visits to plant breeding companies and other classes to help you develop soft skills such as communication and presentation.

 At the end of the Applied Plant Research module, the student should:

 - be able to design and execute experiments, collect and analyse data, critically evaluate the data related to plant and crop biology, physiology and genetics;

 - be able to coherently discuss and present research data, both orally and in writing, relating to the research itself and its commercial application;